To build your own Itinerary, click to add an item to your Itinerary basket.

 The triumph of Bugg’s career came he was chosen by the BBC to appear on their ‘Introducing’ stage at the 2011 Glastonbury Festival when he was aged 17, and because of this was given a contract by Mercury Records.

-Even though Bugg’s career has just taken off he has already been nominated for many prestigious awards.
-These include a BRIT Award, two NME Awards, Ivor Novello Award, a Mercury Prize and two awards at the 2013 Q Awards where he won the category for Best New Act.
+Bugg has been nominated for many prestigious awards including a BRIT Award, two NME Awards, Ivor Novello Award, a Mercury Prize and two awards at the 2013 Q Awards where he won the category for Best New Act.
+In 2014 he won a Japan Gold Disk Award for Best New Artist and in 2015 won the NME for Best Solo Artist and the Silver Clef Award for Best Male.

 On 15 October 2012, Bugg released his debut album which reached number one in the music charts.
 From it, expect to hear tracks such as Country Song, Broken and Lightning Bolt.
 His second album, Shangri La, was released on 18 November and the music video for Slumville Sunrise follows the star through St Ann’s, Sneinton Market, Holme Peirrepont and other locations in Nottingham before ending up in his home town of Clifton.